-If the power brake assist function does not operate, do not follow other vehicles closely and avoid hills or sharp turns that require braking.
+If the brake booster device does not operate, do not follow other vehicles closely and avoid hills or sharp turns that require braking.

 In this case, braking is still possible, but the brake pedal should be depressed more firmly than usual.
 Also, the braking distance will increase.
 Have your brakes fixed immediately.